 Meeting the aims of the council’s Climate and Ecological Emergency policies is at the forefront of the proposed new recycling centre.

-The application includes an Ecology Assessment and Biodiversity Net Gain metric and summary document which describes how the site will deliver in excess of the national requirements of habitat units with native planting.
+The planning application included an Ecology Assessment and Biodiversity Net Gain metric and summary document which described how the site will deliver in excess of the national requirements of habitat units with native planting.
 Due to the scheme’s proximity to the River Avon, BNG watercourse units will also be required.
 This cannot be delivered within the scheme or adjacent river so watercourse units will be purchased from a nearby approved scheme.
-The scheme is also being designed to avoid impacts onto the adjacent river through careful location of lighting to avoid light spill onto the river and ensure there is no impact on bats for example.
+The scheme has also been designed to avoid impacts onto the adjacent river through careful location of lighting to avoid light spill onto the river and ensure there is no impact on bats for example.

 Active travel will be promoted, with easy access for cycles both from the Bristol and Bath Railway Path along the riverside, with cycle stands for unloading provided within the site.
 There will also be a dedicated pedestrian access from Locksbrook Road.